0xsequence/sequence-unity/README.md

 Before running tests, boot up the test chain with `make start-testchain`.
 You may find that you need to stop (control + c) the testchain and restart it when running the test suite again.

+### Platform Compile Test
+When making large amounts of changes or any changes that may impact builds (assemblies, dependencies, etc.), it is useful to confirm that the SDK still compiles on the [targeted platforms](#supported-platforms).
+To do this navigate to the top menu and click `Sequence Dev > Platform Compile Test`.
+This will build the project, and the currently selected scenes in the build settings, on all targeted platforms.
+All build errors encountered will be recorded in `PlatformCompileTestErrors/<build platform>.txt`.
+The builds will be cleaned up once completed.
+This test doesn't run any tests against the individual builds; it only confirms that the project builds on a given platform.
+As you might imagine, this test takes a long time to run and sometimes causes Unity to crash (as building does sometimes) so it is best to run this test when you won't be needing the editor for some time

 ### Testing via command line
 It can sometimes be useful to quickly test the project via command line.
 This can be done without opening Unity or starting the testchain.
 #### One-Time Setup